kiinii-pixel/Card-Wars/README.md

   -Playable Card Wars

 # Already working:
-  -Data can be read from JSON file containing the stats, description, etc. of every card.
+  -Data can be read from a JSON file containing the stats, description, etc. of every card.
   -Drag and drop system
+  -Hover animations
+  -Adding cards to hand

 # Planned Features:
   -Deck Building \